·

 What really sold Nuuna to me, if I’m being honest, are these 3 things: bigger size (but not as huge as A4) and good proportions; extra white paper; small, barely noticeable grey dot grid.

-These 3 things, together with the general quality feeling from holding the notebook, convinced me completely that for me it was the right choice.
+These 3 things, together with the general quality feeling of holding the notebook, convinced me completely that for me, it was the right choice.

 I hope this list was helpful; if you find it so, please share!